Nancy McKinstry: Boards and honors

 McKinstry is a director of Sanoma Oyj and Abbott.
 She is a member of the Advisory Council of the Amsterdam Institute of Finance, the Advisory Board for the University of Rhode Island, the Advisory Board of the Harrington School of Communication and Media, and the Board of Overseers of Columbia Business School.
 In August 2011, she was appointed by the Chinese State Council Information Office as a member of the Foreign Consultant Committee, given her astute business leadership and long-standing expertise in the information and publishing industry.

 In 2012 McKinstry was ranked number 15 on Fortune's Global 50 Most Powerful Women in Business (and 13 in 2011.)
 She has been in the top 10 on this list in 2004, 2005, and 2006.

 She has been among the Financial Times' Top 50 Women in World Business for several consecutive years, being listed at number 17 most recently in 2011.

 In 2009 McKinstry was ranked number 43 on the Forbes list of 100 Most Powerful Women, on which she represented one of the two women based in the Netherlands (the other being Dutchwoman Neelie Kroes).

 In August 2011, she has been appointed by the Chinese State Council Information Office as a member of the Foreign Consultant Committee.

-In April 2021 she was criticized in the Dutch press for having the highest salary of any CEO in The Netherlands as compared to the average salary of her employees, earning 137 times the average wage.
+In April 2021 she was criticized in the Dutch press for having the highest salary of any CEO in the Netherlands as compared to the average salary of her employees, earning 137 times the average wage.
 In 2017 she only earned 83 times the average wage of her co-workers, maintaining not to be aware of her income.
 In 2020 she received the highest bonus of the 27 largest companies at the Amsterdam Stock Exchange AEX, receiving 12 million Euros compared to an average bonus of 3.2 million.

 Personal life

 McKinstry is married and has two children, a son and a daughter.
-Her husband, an anesthesiologist, now splits his time between his job in New York and staying home with their children in the Netherlands.
+Her husband, an anesthesiologist, splits his time between his job in New York and staying home with their children in the Netherlands.